aws/aws-lambda-java-libs/README.md

 # AWS Lambda Java Support Libraries
-Interface definitions for Java code running on the AWS Lambda platform.
+Key libraries for running Java on the AWS Lambda platform.

 For issues and questions, you can start with our [FAQ](https://aws.amazon.com/lambda/faqs/) and the AWS questions and answer site [re:Post](https://repost.aws/tags/TA5uNafDy2TpGNjidWLMSxDw/aws-lambda)

 To get started writing AWS Lambda functions in Java, check out the official [developer guide](https://docs.aws.amazon.com/lambda/latest/dg/lambda-java.html).

-For information on how to optimize your functions the re:Invent talk [Optimize your Java application on AWS Lambda](https://www.youtube.com/watch?v=sVJOJUD0fhQ) is available on YouTube.
+For information on how to optimize your functions watch the re:Invent talk [Optimize your Java application on AWS Lambda](https://www.youtube.com/watch?v=sVJOJUD0fhQ).

 ## Core Java AWS Lambda interfaces - aws-lambda-java-core